-Additionally, within other income and expenses is the provision recorded during the period regarding claims from former employees of the Brazilian subsidiary mainly related to prior periods, including prior to its acquisition, as disclosed in Note 17 for an amount of US\$ 1,209 thousand (US\$ 691 for the year ended December 31, 2015 and US\$ 2,363 for the year ended December 31, 2014).
+Within other income and expenses is the provision recorded during the period regarding claims from former employees of the Brazilian subsidiary mainly related to prior periods, including prior to its acquisition, as disclosed in Note 17 for an amount of US\$ 1,098 thousand (US\$ 1,209 thousand for the year ended December 31, 2016 and US\$ 691 thousand for the year ended December 31, 2015).

 In 2013, JND's former shareholders filed a claim against the Company as their assessment of the earn-out clause differed from that of the Company.
 Following several legal proceedings, in April 2016, the Company finally agreed on a settlement to terminate the costly procedures which had an uncertain outcome.
-The settlement amounting to US\$ 900 thousand was recorded in the first guarter of 2016 and paid in June 2016.
+The settlement amounting to US\$ 900 thousand was recorded in the first quarter of 2016 and paid in June 2016.